How to Get Cast on ‘Saturday Night Live’

 Who is in the cast of “Saturday Night Live”?

-Lorne Michaels created “Saturday Night Live” an, with the exception of a departure from 1980 to 1985, has served continuously as the show’s executive producer.
+Lorne Michaels created “Saturday Night Live” and, with the exception of a departure from 1980 to 1985, he has served as the show’s executive producer.
 The first episode aired on NBC on Oct.
-11, 1975; it’s now in its 48th season.
-Each episode features a celebrity guest host who joins the resident “SNL” cast; season 48 guest hosts have included Keke Palmer, Pedro Pascal, Austin Butler, and Aubrey Plaza.
+11, 1975.
+Each episode features a celebrity guest host, who joins the resident “SNL” cast, and a musical guest.
+On Oct.
+4, rapper-singer Bad Bunny kicked off the 51st season with musical guest Doja Cat.

 • Mikey Day